kyverno/KDP/proposals/resource_cache.md

 ### Failure

-When a `resource` or `apiCall` entry fails, A policy error should be thrown with the error recieved from the cache entry.
+When a `resource` or `apiCall` entry fails, a policy error should be thrown with the error received from the cache entry.

 ## Link to the Implementation PR